mm6/InternetOfThingsCourse/Review.md

 + Be able to read and interpret a simple firmware application.
 + The Particel Device Cloud

-### Review Project 1

-+ AJAX
-+ JSON and XML compared
-+ Websockets use case

-### Review Project 2

-+ MouseTracker Publish/Subscribe using MQTT
-+ Java TemperatureSensor using MQTT and MQTT topics
-+ Java DiceRolling using MQTT and GoogleCharts
-+ Photon publisher sending a name to MQTT

 ### Industrial Internet of Things (IIOT) lecture notes

 + SCADA